Array (data structure): Multidimensional arrays

 For example: int a[2][3];

 This means that array a has 2 rows and 3 columns, and the array is of integer type.
 Here we can store 6 elements they will be stored linearly but starting from first row linear then continuing with second row.
 The above array will be stored as a11, a12, a13, a21, a22, a23.

 This formula requires only k multiplications and k additions, for any array that can fit in memory.
 Moreover, if any coefficient is a fixed power of 2, the multiplication can be replaced by bit shifting.

 The coefficients ck must be chosen so that every valid index tuple maps to the address of a distinct element.

 If the minimum legal value for every index is 0, then B is the address of the element whose indices are all zero.
 As in the one-dimensional case, the element indices may be changed by changing the base address B. Thus, if a two-dimensional array has rows and columns indexed from 1 to 10 and 1 to 20, respectively, then replacing B by B + c_{1} − 3c_{2} will cause them to be renumbered from 0 through 9 and 4 through 23, respectively.
 Taking advantage of this feature, some languages (like FORTRAN 77) specify that array indices begin at 1, as in mathematical tradition while other languages (like Fortran 90, Pascal and Algol) let the user choose the minimum value for each index.

 Dope vectors

 The addressing formula is completely defined by the dimension d, the base address B, and the increments c1, c2, ..., ck.
-It is often useful to pack these parameters into a record called the array's descriptor or stride vector or dope vector.
+It is often useful to pack these parameters into a record called the array's descriptor, stride vector, or dope vector.
 The size of each element, and the minimum and maximum values allowed for each index may also be included in the dope vector.
 The dope vector is a complete handle for the array, and is a convenient way to pass arrays as arguments to procedures.
 Many useful array slicing operations (such as selecting a sub-array, swapping indices, or reversing the direction of the indices) can be performed very efficiently by manipulating the dope vector.